discoversoftwaresolutions/DebugIQ/README.md

 # 🧠 DebugIQ

 The official Streamlit-based front-end for **DebugIQ**, an open-source autonomous debugging agent powered by GPT-4o and voice interaction.
-This UI provides trace analysis, code patch generation, QA validation, documentation generation, and an optional voice assistant interface.
+This UI provides trace analysis, code patch generation, QA validation, documentation generation, autonomous workflow+PR and an optional voice assistant interface.

 ---